-HP 4 Irritant / HP 8 Corrosive: components of concern: diarsenic trioxide and nickel carbonate.
+HP 4 Irritant / HP 8 Corrosive: components of concern: diarsenic trioxide, copper (1) oxide and nickel carbonate.

 These are additive hazardous properties.
 The concentrations of different compounds with certain hazard statement codes are added together as explained in Appendices C4 and C8.